UTR Roundhay – Mud, Sweat & Ice Cream!

 Not long after we were hit with another hill, this was one of those long steady hills, you know, the type that makes non asthmatics start to question whether they might actually have respiratory issues.

 I can’t compare to the Temple Newsam race but there was definitely a fair few hills in the mix at Roundhay!
 I can’t complain though as the route also had a beautiful woodland section which took us down to the river, as well as a short stair climb to the beautiful Roundhay castle and included a nice flat section around the lake.
+Take a look here to find out more about Roundhay Park.

 Overall, I thoroughly enjoyed this event!
 I’m not going to lie, it was a challenge (as hilly routes always are) but I guess you’ve got to tackle the terrain to make it easier for next time!
 I think this type of race was undeniably much more rewarding than you’re standard road race and I will definitely be looking to run the next in the series at Middleton woods on August 21st.
 The organisation was great as well as the marshalling and by far the best part of the whole event was the FREE ice cream, yes your heard me right, free ice cream for every runner at the end!